MerQSquadGaming/SinMod-7DTD-A19/README.md

 •	SinModPOILoot - (v1.0) – Cardboard box top piles and double stacked boxes are now lootable in all prefabs.
 Time to see whats in the garages!<br>
 <br>
 <h2>Change Log</h2>
+•   Fixed autominer EXP exploit.<br>
+•   Added Diesel Fuel Can which is unlocked through level 4 Grease Monkey perk.
+Used to fuel autominer.<br>
+•   Changed autominer run time to 3 hour realtime.<br>
 •	Fixed working sink icon for filter.<br>
 •	Fixed the fire trap so when you fill with gas you don’t get exp.<br>
 •	Fixed the autominer so when you fill with gas you don’t get exp.<br>